temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 [start:worker] Purchased 1!
 ```

-Now that you know the API works, you can build the front end user interface.
+Now that you know the API works, you can build the user interface.

 ## Build the front-end interface

 You can call your Next.js API with `curl`, but that's not the idea user interface.
-With Next.js, you
+You'll use React components with Next.js to make a request to the API you just created to create the one-click buy experience.

-To call the API Route from the Next.js frontend, you'd use the `fetch` API to make a request o the `/api/startbuy` method using a similar payload when you click a button.
+To call the API Route from the Next.js frontend, you'll use the `fetch` API to make a request o the `/api/startbuy` method using a similar payload when you click a button.

 Build out the front-end user interface.
+Open `app/page.tsx` and remove the contents of the file that the project generator created.
-Open `app/page.tsx` and remove its contents.
-Then at the top, add the following code to import the necessary libraries:
+Then at the top, add the following code to add directives and import the necessary libraries:

 <!--SNIPSTART typescript-next-oneclick-page-start -->
 [app/page.tsx](https://github.com/temporalio/nextjs-temporal-one-click-template/blob/next-v2/app/page.tsx)